alexpearce/dotfiles/swaywm/README.md

 * [ttf-inter-ui][interui] (UI font)
 * [otf-font-awesome][fontawesome] (for icons in waybar, using this rather than `ttf-` version because of https://github.com/Anachron/i3blocks/issues/53)
+* [brightnessctl][brightnessctl] (for adjusting backlight brightness; in the default installation from the AUR the user running sway should be added to the `video` group)

 [sway]: https://swaywm.org/
 [i3]: https://i3wm.org/